Plan it Out: The Marketing Plan and Strategy

 How do you know if this applies to your business?
 A great example of a business that wouldn’t have a crucial target industry or highly defined buyer personas would be a brewery.
-A brewery doesn’t target one specific industry, and depending on the brewery, they may not have a defined buyer persona.
-Instead, they would build buyer personas based upon the various types of craft beer drinkers.
+A brewery doesn’t target one specific industry, and depending on the brewery, it may not have a defined buyer persona.
+Instead, they would build buyer personas based on the various types of craft beer drinkers.
 For example, one buyer persona would detail the novice craft beer drinker, and another may go into someone who’s a more avid craft beer drinker.

 Before we move on, let’s talk about competitive analysis.
-And I know what you’re thinking - why would I research my competitors, I’m doing my own thing!
-Well, it’s crucial to analyze your competition, so you don’t duplicate anything they’re doing.
+And I know what you’re thinking - why would I research my competitors?
+I’m doing my own thing!
+Well, it’s crucial to analyze your competition so you don’t duplicate anything they’re doing.
 It also gives you some insight into what’s working and not, so you don’t make the same mistakes.

 Think of a marketing strategy as your “roadmap” to all things marketing when it comes to your business.
 Your marketing strategy should detail how you plan to move your potential customers through their “buyers journey,” aka the process buyers go through to become aware of, consider, evaluate, and decide to purchase a new product or service.

 Luckily, all of this can be answered with the information you’ve collected in the previous parts of the marketing plan.
 Questions to consider here would be:

 How will this product solve the challenges described in your buyer persona description(s)?